 Automatically Collected Information – When you install and use the WOT Extension, we also collect from you automatically information related to your use of the WOT Extension.
 This information may include, without limitation, the following:

-WOT Extension Data - Internet Protocol (IP) address (irreversibly encrypted and hashed on a daily basis as well as trimmed to permanently remove specific location information other than country, city & postal code, hence we cannot trace the IP back to an individual or device); WOT user ID, which is a random number we generate to keep track of the data sets we collect; device type, operating system and browser type; search engine results page (keyword, order/index of results, link of result, title, description, ads) as well as web pages visited and time stamp of the visit ( “Browsing Data” ).
+WOT Extension Data - Internet Protocol (IP) address (irreversibly encrypted and hashed on a daily basis as well as trimmed to permanently remove specific location information other than country, city & postal code, hence we cannot trace the IP back to an individual or device); WOT user ID, which is a random number we generate to keep track of the data sets we collect; device type, operating system and browser type; information related to your purchases on e-commerce websites, including the names, quantities, and prices of products you purchased, but excluding any Personal Information; and browsing data that includes search engine results page (keyword, order/index of results, link of result, title, description, ads), web pages visited and time stamp of the visit ( “Browsing Data” ).
 To avoid processing any Personal Information and to transfer solely Non-Personal Information to our servers, we clean and scrub the Browsing Data on your device prior to transferring it to our servers.

 WOT uses the information collected from or about our users for operational and business purposes in the following ways: